olivethree/randomfilesampler/README.md

 For reproducibility, the program uses a fixed pseudo-random generator seed number (seed=1234).
 Alternatively, you can set your own custom seed number.

-Lastest news:
+Lastest updates:
-- Created a user-friendly application to use the program, to make it accessible to a wider audience.
-- To run the application download the "dist" folder and run "filesampler_app.exe"
+- Created a user-friendly version of the application with a user interface.
+To start the application download run "filesampler_app.exe" located in the "dist" folder.

 New features:
 - Timestamp of sampling added to output list of sampled file names